How to Switch from Adderall to Strattera (Atomoxetine)

 - Comorbid anxiety — Dual benefit in treating both ADHD and anxiety symptoms

 Where stimulants are superior: For pure cognitive focus and task initiation, stimulants generally have a larger effect size.
 If raw focus during work hours is your primary concern and you don't have contraindications to stimulants, Strattera may feel "softer."
+In that case, a long-acting stimulant like Vyvanse may be a better fit — see our Adderall to Vyvanse guide.

 Side Effects: What Changes When You Switch